ANL-CESAR/HMBuilder/README.txt

 reactor with separate tally bins for 10 concentric radial regions and 100 axial cuts for each fuel rod.

-TB_tallyserver is an input deck creator for OpenMC, capabel of creating the input files necessary to define the Hoogenboom-Martin TB model.
+HMBuilder is an input deck creator for OpenMC, capabel of creating the input files necessary to define the Hoogenboom-Martin TB model.

 When run, the following files are created in the current working